The Problem of Dynamic Spatial Sampling and Geofence Surveillance: Conclusion

 Several easy-to implement steps are required when applying our plug-in estimators to real world applications.
 First, auditors must select a surveillance focal site $a_i$.
 Second, auditors must estimate the local point density at $a_i$: $\lambda (a_i)$.
 This requires drawing on datasets with appropriate spatio-temporal variability into patterns of human activity.
 Third, an outside authority must specify their privacy constraint $k$, or the desired number of "captured" individuals, for the surveillance operation.
 Fourth, an auditor plugs in the lambda estimate - $\lambda(a_i)$ - and the privacy constraint - $k$ - into the plug-in estimator to generate the radius estimate - $\hat{r}$.
 Finally, auditors use this radius estimate - $\hat{r}$ - to construct the optimal circular geofence perimeter - $B(a_i, \hat{r})$.
 Additional steps are then taken for constructing non-circular perimeters or for settings where local densities vary spatio-temporally.

 The approach outlined in this paper provides a way to have conversations about the reasonableness of geofence proposals.
-Interested parties can contextualize a proposal with de-identified population density maps.
 By contextualizing the observed proposal with hypothetical proposals, analysts can measure selective expansion risk and assign a probability score measuring the likelihood that the observed proposal will over-surveil local residents.
 It is important to note that a statistical framework alone cannot resolve all issues related to selective expansion nor Fourth amendment rights more generally.
 Ultimately, the communities that are being surveilled need to have input into discussion forums about community surveillance.
 Nonetheless, the approach used here provides an additional tool that can hopefully empower others.